Organic Synthesis (PhD/MPhil)

 To offer knowledge and expertise for a career in the pharmaceuticals and fine chemical sectors, teaching, biomedical research fields, research and managerial roles in general manufacturing industry (eg. food, cosmetics, petrochemical etc).

-- The School has undergone an extensive revitalisation in the last few years and occupies newly refurbished laboratories with excellent facilities for research and teaching.
+- The School has undergone extensive restructuring in the last few years and occupies newly refurbished laboratories with excellent facilities for research and teaching.

 - Strong interdisciplinary collaborations support projects across traditional subject divisions; postgraduates interact across these groups.

-- New facilities for synthetic and catalytic chemistry, including an advanced pressurereaction suite for catalyst development and investigation and the opening of the laboratories of the new EPSRC-funded Physical Organic Chemistry Centre.
+- New facilities for synthetic and catalytic chemistry, including an advanced pressurereaction suite for catalyst development and investigation.

-- Extensive collaborations internationally; a number of research programmes allow placements abroad, including in Europe and America.
+- Extensive international collaborations; a number of research programmes allow placements abroad, including in Europe and America.

 Particular areas of current interest are in heterocyclic synthesis, both saturated and heteroaromatic.
 Driven by the demands of industry and environmental considerations, much of this effort is aimed at defining new methods for the highly efficient and catalytic generation of such compounds.
-This can involve new heterogeneous catalysts or microwave activation in flow systems and the application of novel rearrangement reactions or radical chemistry.
+This can involve new heterogeneous catalysts, reactions in flow systems and the application of novel rearrangement reactions or radical chemistry.

 Note: International students pursuing part-time programmes of study are not eligible for Tier 4 General Student) visas and must have alternative leave to remain in the UK if they intend to study at the University in person.